ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 From a high level, when faced with challenges (either slowness or timeouts) fetching a CID from an IPFS gateway, it's typically related to one of the following:

-- The IPFS gateway.
+- The IPFS gateway
-- The provider of the CID, i.e. the IPFS node pinning the CID.
+- The provider of the CID, i.e. the IPFS node pinning the CID might be unreachable or down.
-- Content providing: the mechanism by which providers for a given CID advertise it to the distributed hash table (DHT).
+- You (or the pinning service) are not providing your CIDs to the IPFS network.
+Providing is the process by which providers of a given CID advertise it to the distributed hash table (DHT) to make it discoverable.
 - Network latency between the client and the IPFS gateway or the gateway and the provider.

 Given all of these factors, it's difficult giving blanket advice.
 This is where understanding the lifecycle of a CID request to an IPFS gateway is useful as it will allow debugging problems quickly.